 Capacity: Reservations for groups of 10+.
 No private dining option.

-LA will never be a pizza town, but Pizzeria Mozza is certainly among our best.
-The casual spot at Melrose and Highland is one part of the three-restaurant Mozzaplex, and works for low-key parties because it’s fun and affordable.
-And when does pizza not work for big group festivities?
+LA will never be a pizza town, but Pizzeria Mozza is among our best.
+This is the most casual of the three-restaurant Mozzaplex, and works for low-key parties because it’s fun and affordable and most importantly, there’s pizza.
 If you’re looking for something more private, they have the Jack Warner Room in the back as well.

 Greetings from one of the most underrated restaurants on the Westside.
-Its Pico and Centinela location might be in a bit of a no man’s land, but this neighborhood spot has a great laid-back space, excellent cocktails, an accessible American menu, and all the private dining options you could ask for.
+Upper West’s Pico and Centinela location might be in a bit of a no man’s land, but this neighborhood spot has a laid-back space, excellent cocktails, an accessible American menu, and all the private dining options you could ask for.

 Nothing beats a big group Korean BBQ outing.
 And while Ktown has more options than it knows what to do with in this category, go with Chosun Galbee for the holiday party.
-The large, modern space is beautiful, the food quality, and unlike some of the other popular spots, you won’t have to sell your soul to get a table here.
-Not to mention, there’s several private dining options.
+The large, modern space is great, the meat is quality, and unlike some of the other popular spots, you won’t have to sell your soul to get a table here.
+Not to mention, there are several private dining rooms.

 The thought of having an office Christmas party at a wine bar is downright excruciating, but when said wine bar is also serving some fantastic Thai food?
 Suddenly things get more interesting.
 Same Same in Silver Lake offers family-style dishes for big groups or buyouts as well as all the beer and wine you’ll need.
 And trust us, you’ll need plenty.

-Capacity: 50 seated, 80 standing for total buyout.
+Capacity: Restaurant buyout fits 50 seated, 80 standing.
 Regular reservations available for any size party.

 Deep down you know the idea of sitting next to your coworkers for an entire dinner won’t end well.
 So, let’s go bowling instead.
 The Spare Room (inside the Roosevelt Hotel) is part bar, part restaurant, with a few bowling lanes thrown into the mix.
 If that sounds cheesy to you, know that this place’s old Hollywood feel steers it clear from Dave & Busters territory.

-Capacity: 200 for a full buyout.
+Capacity: Full buyout fits 200.
 Regular reservations available for any size party.

 PERFECT FOR a fashion brand that launched on instagram

-You work in a creative agency, so any old Christmas party won’t do.
+You work in a creative agency, so the average holiday party venue isn’t going to cut it.
 Obviously you’re going to Malibu and doing the wine safari.
-Open air safari cars tool around Saddlerock Ranch and the Malibu Wines vineyard, stopping for wine tastings and to gawk at zebras and camels.
+Open-air safari cars tool around Saddlerock Ranch and the Malibu Wines vineyard, stopping for wine tastings and to gawk at zebras and camels.
 Because getting drunk with your coworkers and hanging out with Stanley the giraffe is the best possible combination of things.

 If you’re lucky enough to have an office full of people you actually like, you’ve got a pretty special situation on your hands.
 Have a laid-back dinner with them on the cool end of Main Street at Chez Tex.
 The bare brick walls and dimly lit space will make your snobby boss happy, but bistro style dishes like beef tartare and a tomahawk pork chop, as well as a killer wine list are what the rest of you are here for.